 TRAIL SYSTEM MAINTENANCE

-Until the season is completely done by the 2nd week in November, we have to routinely make sure that debris is cleared off the course to keep our Chestatee runners safe when out on the trails.
+Until the season is completely done by the middle of November, we have to routinely make sure that debris is cleared off the course to keep our Chestatee runners safe when out on the trails.
 This usually requires 60-90 minutes of time every 2-3 weeks (or 1-2 days after a large storm) depending how powerful of a leaf blower you have.

-Clearing the trails may be required every 3-4 days once leaves start dropping in the fall.
+Clearing the trails may be required every 3-4 days once leaves start dropping in the fall and due to earlier sunset, partial clearance may only be possible at one time.

 OFFSEASON (DEC-MAY)